lgili/SpiceLab/docs/monte-carlo.md

 # Monte Carlo

-Circuit Toolkit runs Monte Carlo jobs by mapping components to distributions and supplying per-trial analyses.
+spicelab runs Monte Carlo jobs by mapping components to distributions and supplying per-trial analyses.
 The orchestrator handles caching, multithreading, and xarray/polars exports.